happybono/AvocadoSmoothie/README.md

 **Philosophical Foundation**
 - **Gentle Refinement**<br>
 Like living organisms, data requires delicate care.
-AvocadoSmoothie follows a soft-touch philosophy to ensure vital patterns aren’t damaged by excessive processing.
+AvocadoSmoothie follows a soft-touch philosophy to ensure vital patterns aren't damaged by excessive processing.

 - **Harmony Between Responsiveness and Stability**<br>
 Like a well-balanced smoothie in taste and texture, this project aims to respond swiftly while also withstanding sudden fluctuations.